NixOS/rfcs/rfcs/0145-doc-strings.md

 }
 ```

-## Drawbacks
+## Current problems

-##### Unspecified format
+### Unspecified format

 In general, the format for writing documentation strings is **not specified**.
 The only place where it is applied is: *nixpkgs/lib/**

 *nixdoc* only applies to places in nixpkgs/lib.
 But extending the scope of *nixdoc* is not the primary goal.
 Instead, we should find formal rules for writing *doc-strings*.
 Tools like *nixdoc* can then implement against this RFC instead of the format relying on nixdoc implementation details.

-##### Only specific places
+### Only specific placements work

-The placement of those comments requires precisely looking at the attribute set containing the function declarations, which is not usable for general-purpose documentation strings.
+The placement of those comments requires precisely commenting at the attribute set containing the function declarations, which is not usable for general-purpose documentation strings.

 e.g.,

 - file that directly exports the lib-function without wrapping it in an attribute set.
-- file that exports a constant
+- file that exports a constant expression
-- files outside of lib are not / cannot be rendered
+- files outside of lib cannot be rendered due to missing conventions

-##### Differentiate from regular comments
+### Differentiate from regular comments

 The format doesn't allow any distinction between doc-strings or regular comments.